Voluntary Action South West Surrey

 Mission Statement

-The Cedar House Support Group is for women who are experiencing postnatal depression.
-The group provides a safe and supportive environment where mothers can get together with others who may be feeling similar to themselves.
-This helps their recovery by normalising feelings and reducing the sense of isolation that postntal depression can bring.
+The Cedar House Support Group is for parents who are experiencing postnatal depression and anxiety.
+The group provides a safe and supportive environment where parents can get together with others who may be feeling similar to themselves.
+This helps their recovery by normalising feelings and reducing the sense of isolation that postnatal depression and anxiety can bring.

 General Interests